 In the long run, this may cause failure of the appliance to operate properly or pollute the interior of the house with health-hazardous flue gases like carbon monoxide.

 This picture shows a chimney liner that has come apart.
-The broken liner is blocking the flue gas exhaustion which is a serious hazard for your family and home.
-This condition needs either repair or replacement.
+The broken liner is blocking the flue gas exhaustion which is a serious health and fire hazard for your family and home.
+This condition needs re-lining.